PranshuKala/Text-Summarization/README.md

 - Saved the preprocessed dataset.

 ## Model Building (Ongoing)

+- Selected t5-small model for abstractive summarization

-- Searching the best model and how to apply it on the preprocessed dataset
+- Training the fine tuned model on the dataset